Ritz-Carlton Al Wadi Desert

 There is quite a range in pricing from Deluxe Garden Rooms at 1120 AED / $305 USD plus taxes per night, through to a standalone 2 bedroom villa with private pool from 6,915 AED / $1,885 USD plus taxes per night (note Booking.com Genius members can get big discounts here).

-If you are not after a full overnight experience, day packages are on offer as well.
-But trust us, if you have driven all the way from Dubai, you will want at least a couple of nights here to truly soak up the experience.
+If you are not after a full overnight experience, day packages are also available.
+But trust us, if you have driven all the way from Dubai, you will want at least a few nights here to soak up the experience.

 Anantara Al Yamm Villa Resort - Exterior